COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Related work

 As mentioned in the introduction, the focus has shifted from source-to-source performances, in which the training and evaluation sets belong to the same domain, to robustness evaluation.
-Domain generalization addresses the transferability of a model or an algorithm from one source to a target domain, without the availability of the target domain prior to the inference. \cite{generalizationsurvey,generalizationsurvey2} propose a survey of domain generalization and a classification of the various strategies adopted.
-Among these methods, we can cite meta-learning \cite{maml,episodic}, multi-task training \cite{multitask,jigsaw}, data augmentation \cite{adversarial}, neural network design \cite{instancenorm,stylenorm,ibnnet}, and domain alignment \cite{mixture,distributionmatching}.
+Domain generalization addresses the transfer ability of a model or an algorithm from one source to a target domain without the availability of the target domain before the inference.
+Domain adaptation relies on a few samples from the target domain to improve its performance.

+Domain adaptation methods that have had the most traction recently are unsupervised domain adaptation (UDA) methods. { They assume that no annotations are available for the target domain.} Among them GIPSO~\cite{saltori2022gipso}, COSMIX~\cite{saltori2023compositional}, xMUDA~\cite{jaritz2020xmuda} and SALUDA~\cite{michele2024saluda} are some of the most popular.
+Most of these approaches use pseudo-labeling of the target scene to enhance the model's performances on the new domain; their differences lie in the strategy to ensure the quality of their pseudo-label.

+In practice, it is often possible to have at least a few annotations from the target domain.
+Supervised domain adaptation has been almost not explored for 3D applications.
+SSDA3D~\cite{wang2023ssda3d} tackles this subject for object detection thanks to domain mixing.